sebanc/brunch/troubleshooting-and-faqs.md

 - "rtl8821cu": enable this option if you have a rtl8821cu wireless card/adapter,
 - "rtl88x2bu": enable this option if you have a rtl88x2bu wireless card/adapter,
 - "rtbth": enable this option if you have a RT3290/RT3298LE bluetooth device,
-- "ipts": enable support for Surface devices touchscreen with kernel 5.4 / 5.10
+- "ipts_touchscreen": enable support for ipts touchscreen (SP4/5/6,SB1/2),
-  - Thanks go to the linux-surface team, especially StollD,
+- "ithc_touchscreen": enable support for ithc touchscreen (SP7+,SB3+),
 - "goodix": improve goodix touchscreens support,
 - "invert_camera_order": use this option if your camera order is inverted,
 - "no_camera_config": if your camera does not work you can try this option which disables the camera config,